 Nearly there.
 Will it be a onesie Christmas?
 We know Sienna Miller is a fan of sleepwear presents. ““I love getting pyjamas – I buy people what I like to get.
 I gave everybody pyjamas last year that were really beautiful and I think make women feel kind of special…” she said in a recent interview.
 From Canada, we enjoyed this post about how multi-cultural Canadians celebrate Christmas with the title “Wieners and onesies among many ways to celebrate the holiday season”.
-Wieners being those frankfurter type sausages, and onesies being the ideal Christmas gift.
+Wieners being those frankfurter type sausages (if you wonder how sausage is actually produced, read more here) and onesies being the ideal Christmas gift.

 This is the time of year for looking back and reviewing what happened in 2016 and looking forward to what we might expect in 2017.
 Yahoo offered us the best Royal family moments of 2016 including the cute picture of Prince George meeting President Obama in his pyjamas (Prince George not the president was in their pyjamas).
 The Australian got in early with this article “Trends you missed: from pyjamas and Pokemon to butler socks.”
 This includes the trend for wearing pyjamas in public and the fact that for babies born in 2016, Noah was No 4 in Australia and No 1 for boys names in the USA.